tjnieradka/Network-Troubleshooting-Foundations/03-windows-tools/dhcp-ipconfig.md

 ## Overview

-DHCP (Dynamic Host Configuration Protocol) is a network tool that automatically gives an IP address, subnet mask, and gateway to a Windows computer. `ipconfig` command is used to view or reset these DHCP network settings.
+DHCP (Dynamic Host Configuration Protocol) automatically provides network configuration to DHCP-enabled clients.
+This typically includes an IP address, subnet mask, default gateway, DNS servers, and a lease duration.

+In Windows, ipconfig can be used to view the current IP configuration and perform common DHCP and DNS troubleshooting tasks.

 Key concepts:

-- DHCP gives a DHCP-enabled computer an IP address without user input.
-- Lease system is used for the IP address for a set time.
-- Conflicts are prevented because DHCP stops two computers from using the same IP address.
+- **Automatic configuration** — DHCP allows clients to obtain network settings without requiring manual IP configuration.
+- **Leases** — IP addresses are assigned for a defined period and can be renewed by the client.
+- **Centralized management** — DHCP allows administrators to manage address ranges and common network settings from a DHCP server.
+- **Address allocation** — The DHCP server manages its available address pool to avoid assigning the same leased address to multiple clients.

 ## Usage
-- No IP address assigned
-- Wrong IP configuration
-- Cannot reach the network after moving to another VLAN
-- Renewing an expired lease
+`ipconfig` and its DHCP-related options are useful when troubleshooting situations such as:

+- **Missing IP configuration** — verify whether the client received an IPv4 address, subnet mask, and default gateway.
+- **Incorrect network configuration** — check the assigned address, gateway, DHCP server, and DNS servers.
+- **DHCP connectivity problems** — release and renew a lease to test whether the client can obtain configuration from a DHCP server.
+- **Network or VLAN changes** — request a new DHCP lease after moving a client to a different network.
+- **Expired or problematic leases** — renew the DHCP lease and verify the resulting configuration.
+- **DNS troubleshooting** — inspect configured DNS servers or clear the local DNS resolver cache when investigating name-resolution problems.
+- **APIPA address (169.254.x.x)** — An automatically assigned address may indicate that the client was unable to obtain an IPv4 configuration from a DHCP server.

 ## Common Commands

-1. Displays basic TCP/IP configuration for network adapters, including the IPv4/IPv6 addresses, subnet mask, and default gateway.
+1. **Display basic IP configuration** — Displays basic TCP/IP configuration for network adapters, including the IPv4/IPv6 addresses, subnet mask, and default gateway.
 `ipconfig`

-2. Displays detailed adapter configuration, including MAC address, DHCP status and server, DNS servers, and DHCP lease information.
+2. **Display detailed IP configuration** — Displays detailed adapter configuration, including MAC address, DHCP status and server, DNS servers, and DHCP lease information.
 `ipconfig /all`

-3. Releases the current DHCP-assigned IPv4 configuration for the network adapter.
+3. **Release a DHCP lease** — Releases the current DHCP-assigned IPv4 configuration for the network adapter.
 `ipconfig /release`

-4. Requests a DHCP lease from the DHCP server and updates the adapter's IPv4 configuration.
+4. **Renew a DHCP lease** — Requests a DHCP lease from the DHCP server and updates the adapter's IPv4 configuration.
 `ipconfig /renew`

-5. Clears cached DNS records on the local computer, which can help troubleshoot outdated or incorrect name-resolution results.
+5. **Flush the DNS resolver cache** — Clears cached DNS records on the local computer, which can help troubleshoot outdated or incorrect name-resolution results.
 `ipconfig /flushdns`

-6. Initiates dynamic registration of the computer's DNS names and IP addresses with its configured DNS server.
+6. **Register DNS records**— Initiates dynamic registration of the computer's DNS names and IP addresses with its configured DNS server.
 `ipconfig /registerdns`

 ## Practical Examples